Finding the Best Full Face Snorkel Mask for Kids – Reviews and Advice

 - Ocean Reef Aria (comes in XS and S sizes)

 These three full-face snorkel masks are overall the best masks you can get whether you’re an adult or a child.
 The SeaView 180 is the only one of the three that has a GoPro mount.
 Both the EasyBreath and the Aria have an optional GoPro mount that you can purchase separately.

 If your children are on the older side and can work with a GoPro (or compatible) camera then having the mount on the mask is great.
 It provides the same view and angle from the camera as your child has when snorkeling.
 The video can capture memories that last forever!

 Using an optional mount does work well but it typically is not as good as a mount that is integrated with the mask.
 The reason is that the positioning is good but not as good as with the integrated mount.

 In the following you’ll find our rundown on the three full-face snorkel masks:

-Not too long ago Wildhorn Outfitters released the Seaview 180 Degree in the XS size for children.
+Not too long ago Wildhorn Outfitters released the Seaview 180 V2 in the S size for children.
 The mask is one of the top-rated ones you can get for grown-ups and it’s a great addition that they brought out one that is specifically sized for children.

 If you don’t use a GoPro camera then it’s a feature you don’t need but otherwise, it’s great to have that mount.
 You secure the camera to it and it’ll record everything your child sees.
 This can add so much more excitement to a snorkel trip!

 The design of the mask is pretty much flawless.
 Breathing is easy and the chance of fogging up is close to not existing.
 The materials used in the Seaview 180 full-face snorkeling masks are of the highest quality and won’t wear out anytime soon.

-The S/M and L/XL versions of the full-face snorkeling mask come in a variety of colors.
-The XS size for children and small faces is currently only available in one color combination of black and navy blue.
+The Medium and Large versions of the full-face snorkeling mask come in a variety of colors.
+The X size for children and small faces is coming in a few color combinations like grey/white, grey/green, or grey/red.